brianxautumn/git-recovery-techniques-demo/README.md

 `git checkout -- . (or directory)`
 `git checkout HEAD -- . (or directory)`
 This will allow you to checkout what an entire directory looked like at the given snapshot or hash.
 This is useful for going back to a specific commit and making it a new one.
 This is a good approach if the files have already been pushed.

-### Revert a commit
-`git revert <commit id>`
-This will allow you to apply the opposite commit to undo something.
-If already pushed, this is a very good approach.